JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/compiler-semantic-toolchain.md

 ## Assertions

+Static analysis.
 Postcondition checks on the compiled reachability.
 Declare invariants that the policy must satisfy, and the compiler verifies them against the reachability matrix at plan time.

 ```json
 {